Thevar poster found torn in Coimbatore | Law-Order

 Thevar poster found torn in Coimbatore

-A poster of freedom fighter Pasumpon Muthuramalinga Thevar was allegedly found torn in a locality in the city, triggering a group of people staged a protest demanding the arrest of those behind the act, police said.
+A poster of freedom fighter Pasumpon Muthuramalinga Thevar was allegedly found torn in a locality in the city, triggering a protest by a group of people demanding the arrest of those behind the act, police said.
 The poster, near a temple in the Ramanathapuram area, was found torn by a resident and police was alerted.

 As the news spread, people belonging to different political parties and community organisations, who are ardent followers of Muthuramalinga Thevar, rushed to the place and protested seeking immediate arrest of the culprits, police said.
 Police personnel were also deployed to prevent any untoward incidents.